Updated 1st July 2018

 The Macron Devon & Exeter Football League as it is currently known has been in existence since around 1900.
-It is currently one of the biggest and most successful grass roots Leagues in the country with nearly 90 clubs and around 130 teams taking part in nine divisions.
-Nearly 4000 players register with the League each season and that includes over 100 from the local colleges.
+It is currently one of the biggest and most successful grass roots Leagues in the country with some 85 clubs and around 125 teams taking part in nine divisions.
+Over 4000 players registered with the League last season and that includes over 100 from the local colleges.
 In 2017 the League adopted the Whole Game Registration system and this has proved to be very successful.
 They have also trialled the new sin bin test and this too is proving to be a big plus.

 The League caters for clubs in the whole of Devon and within a 50 mile range of Exeter, and in recent years have attracted teams from Dorset and Somerset, but its main body of teams come from the East Devon and Exeter area.